praxis/praxis-site/docs/gettingStarted/buildingCRUD.md

   end
 ```

 It all looks exactly how we want it.
 This defines that a delete is done through a `DELETE` verb to the member url of the posts collection (`/posts/:id`), where `:id` is the given identifier of the post.
-As a response, the client must expect a `204 No Content` when successful update, or a `400 Bad Request` if the request couldn't be completed (with included information as to why not).
+As a response, the client must expect a `204 No Content` when successful update, or a `400 Bad Request` when the request couldn't be completed (with included information as to why not).

 Ok then, nothing to be added...moving along to the implementation.